shim0114/shim0114.github.io/_pages/about.md

 I’m a PhD student at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/en/).

-My research focuses on controllable vision generation, with an emphasis on **alignment**, **instruction-following**, and **evaluation** for diffusion-based foundation models.
-I am particularly interested in developing general-purpose methods that enable these models to handle complex human intent with fine-grained and flexible control.
+My research goal is to develop **interactive vision generation systems** that translate human imagination into reality.
+To this end, I focus on improving the controllability of vision foundation models, particularly **diffusion models**, through **alignment** and **instruction following** to enable fine-grained visual generation.